01 of 08

 Fells Point Art Loop

-Fells Point also has its own celebration on the first Friday of every month, when area galleries stay open late from 5-8 p.m. for the "Fells Point Art Loop."
+Fells Point also has a celebration on the 2nd Saturday of the month from 1-4 pm and the 3rd Thursday from 5-7 pm where participating art galleries are open for the "Fells Point Art Loop."
 Many of the galleries coordinate openings and receptions to fall on the last Friday of the month just for the event.
 Some restaurants and bars that feature rotating artwork also participate in the Fells Point Art Loop.
-For more information on participating galleries, visit Fells Point Main Street.
+For more information on participating galleries, see their Facebook page.

-"Third Thursday at the Lewis" at the Reginald F. Lewis Museum830 E. Pratt St.
+"Third Thursday at the Lewis" at the Reginald F. Lewis Museum

-On the third thursday of each month, the Reginald F. Lewis Museum of Maryland African American History and Culture keeps extended hours (5-8 p.m.) and hosts special programming.
+On the third Thursday of each month, the Reginald F. Lewis Museum of Maryland African American History and Culture keeps extended hours until 8 pm and hosts special programming.
 Typically, there is a live band and some sort of special event, such as a film screening and discussions.
-Admission is also discounted to $5.Continue to 5 of 9 below.

 "Fridays After Five" at the National Aquarium in Baltimore

-"Target $2 Family Fun Night" at Port Discovery Children's Museum35 Market Place
+"Target $2 Family Fun Night" at Port Discovery Children's Museum

-"Fridays After Five" at the Maryland Science Center601 Light St.
+"Fridays After Five" at the Maryland Science Center

 "Free Family Sundays" at The Baltimore Museum of Art